juusoautiosalo/dtweb-measurements/README.md

 Run and plot a series of measurements defined in `params.yaml` file
 > If `params.yaml` doesn't exist, `params-example.yaml` is used instead
+>
+> Note: This takes approximately 3 minutes with the default parameters!
 ```sh
 python3 run_measurements.py
 ```